barotto/test386.asm/README.md

 \* test <tt>0xE0</tt> needs to be enabled via the TEST_UNDEF equ, and the proper CPU family needs to be specified with the CPU_FAMILY equ (currently only 80386 supported).
 This test will fail, unless your emulator is a faithful replica of an Intel 80386.
+Results have been verified on real hardware.

 \** test <tt>0xEE</tt> always completes successfully.
 It will print its computational ASCII results to the configured output ports.